lfalck/AzureFunctionsServiceBusAttachment/README.md

 [![license](https://img.shields.io/github/license/lfalck/AzureFunctionsServiceBusAttachment.svg)]()

 # AzureFunctionsServiceBusAttachment
-Azure function which uses [ServiceBus.AttachmentPlugin](https://github.com/SeanFeldman/ServiceBus.AttachmentPlugin).
+Azure function which uses [ServiceBus.AttachmentPlugin](https://github.com/SeanFeldman/ServiceBus.AttachmentPlugin) which makes it possible to send messages that exceed the maximum size.

 **SendWithAttachment**
 Function with http trigger which uploads body to an Azure Storage blob.